SacredWizard/Lex-Yacc/Simple-Parser-C/README.md

 1. Linux Machine is required
 2. Lex and Yacc Packages have to be installed
 3. Now navigate to the folder containing the program.
-4. Execute 'lex parser.l'
+4. Execute `lex parser.l`
-5. Execute 'yacc -d parser.y'
+5. Execute `yacc -d parser.y`
-6. Link the generated intermediate files and compile them 'gcc lex.yy.c y.tab.c -ll -o parser'
+6. Link the generated intermediate files and compile them `gcc lex.yy.c y.tab.c -ll -o parser`
-7. Run the program './parser'
+7. Run the program `./parser`
-8. Give the input of a test file 'test.c' and get the corresponding output
+8. Give the input of a test file `test.c` and get the corresponding output

 #License
 The Source code can be downloaded and experimented and **must not be published or utilized anywhre** without my consent.